Flood Zones and CRS Information

 - Encouraging responsible growth in coastal areas

-Due to isolated flooding during Hurricane Michael, the County did have a slight increase in repetitive loss properties in 2019.
+The County did not show any increase in repetitive loss properties in 2021.
+As of this report, there have been two repetitive loss properties mitigated in 2021.
 For CRS purposes, repetitive loss properties are defined as any property that the National Flood Insurance Program (NFIP) has paid two or more flood claims of $1,000 or more in any given 10 year period.
 The County will continue to strengthen measures to minimize the potential loss of life and property should there be such an occurrence.
 Specifically, the County will undertake a review of its building code and standards in vulnerable shoreline areas, expand and intensify its public outreach and education programs, partner with other organizations, and mitigate for potential flooding resulting from stormwater runoff.